-As of April 2015, capped drawdown is no longer available for those taking benefits from their pension fund for the first time.
+Since April 2015, capped drawdown has no longer been available for those taking benefits from their pension fund for the first time.

-Can I still save into a pension if I open n pension drawdown plan?
+Can I still save into a pension if I open a pension drawdown plan?

 Normally you can contribute a maximum of £40,000 a year to a pension - known as the pensions annual allowance.
 But if you open a drawdown plan, the rules change.